AustralEpitech/arch_install/README.md

 ./base_install.sh
 ```

-If you want to install awesomeWM, reboot, login as a normal user and run as sudo:
+If you want to install awesomeWM, reboot, login as a normal user and run:
 ```
 awesomewm/awesome.sh
 ```